Aurora Forecast & Space Weather

 These originate from coronal holes on the Sun and create recurring Aurora activity patterns, often repeating every 27 days (one solar rotation).

-π± Essential Forecasting Tools
+Essential Forecasting Tools

 Real-time Data Sources

-- DSCOVR Real-time Data: Live solar wind measurements
+- DSCOVR Real-time Data: Live solar wind measurements from L1 Lagrange point

 - Aurora Service Europe: European Aurora forecasts